ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 $$

 The decryption process effectively cancels out the shared secret, leaving the original message $M$.
+The message size must be smaller than $p - 1$.

 The above is simplification; usually $C_1$ is just thought a part of the ciphertext, but when comparing to the Diffie-Hellman, it can be thought as public key.

 > In the Moodle exam, you will get all Diffie-Hellman parameters and ElGamal encrypted message.
-Decrypt the message.
+Decrypt the message by applying the above.
 > Covert the resulting integer to hexadecimal and handle it as a hex string.
 You will get the plaintext message from it.